Waltham, Lincolnshire

-Waltham is a large village and civil parish in North East Lincolnshire, England.
+Waltham is a village and civil parish in North East Lincolnshire, England.
 It is 4 mi south of Grimsby close to the suburb of Scartho and to the smaller villages of Brigsley, Barnoldby-le-Beck, and Holton le Clay.
 Less than 2 mi to the east-north-east is the village of New Waltham.
 In the 2001 census, Waltham had a population of 6,420, reducing slightly to 6,413 at the 2011 census.

 History

 There was a substantial Saxon settlement on the site of the first village, and artifacts show earlier Roman occupation.
 The Waltham name is of Saxon origin: Walt refers to woodland or an area of high forest and Ham to either an estate or a village.
 Saxons may have changed the name from the Old English 'Wealdhant' which had the same meaning; the first part Ald, prefixed by We, meant "settlement", and Hant a "wooded estate".

 Elizabeth Shaw, who is said to have lived to age 117, was born on 22 April 1683 at Waltham.
 A life portrait of her by R. Sheardown was published in 1800.